 A CFO’s goal is to improve the company’s bottom line.
 ABC helps them achieve this objective by allocating product costs based on activities and resources consumed.
 ABC provides a detailed breakdown of the costs associated with each activity, enabling the CFOs to make better strategic decisions.
 It helps them make informed decisions on product pricing and identify opportunities to improve profitability.
 They can also use it to re-engineer business processes and achieve operational excellence.

-5. Overall benefits for all industries
+5. Overall advantages of activity based costing for all industries

 ABC benefits all industries that want more visibility on cost allocation and improve their costing, performance, and operations.

-• The Indian aviation industry, for instance, can use it to calculate crew costs, budget the cost per flight hour, streamline airplane and passenger expenses, control costs, and monitor and allocate resources depending on supply and demand.
+- The Indian aviation industry, for instance, can use it to calculate crew costs, budget the cost per flight hour, streamline airplane and passenger expenses, control costs, and monitor and allocate resources depending on supply and demand.

-• Small-medium enterprises can use it to identify unprofitable products and services, reallocate resources to revenue-generating business areas, improve cost-control measures, and implement competitive pricing strategies.
+- Small-medium enterprises can use it to identify unprofitable products and services, reallocate resources to revenue-generating business areas, improve cost-control measures, and implement competitive pricing strategies.

-• Service industries like railways, banks, and healthcare can use it to price products accurately and increase profit margins.
+- Service industries like railways, banks, and healthcare can use it to price products accurately and increase profit margins.

-How Can Companies Implement Activity-Based Costing?
+How Can Companies Implement Activity Based Costing?

 The ABC approach has benefited companies like Tata Consultancy Services (TCS), Castor India, and Bharat Forge.
 Your company can also benefit from it.
 Adopting ABC can help improve profit margins, optimize pricing strategies, reduce operational expenses, and make data-driven strategy decisions.
 It enables you to find hidden costs that eat away your profits and find cost-effective ways to deliver valuable products and services to customers.